Doctor of Public Administration Admission Requirements

 - a bachelor's degree from a regionally accredited college or university

 - a master's degree, from a regionally accredited college or university, in public administration, public affairs, policy analysis, public health or nonprofit management

 if your master's degree is not in one of these fields, at least five years of significant public management or related work experience.
 You may be required to complete additional coursework in public administration prior to enrolling in doctoral-level coursework.

-GRE scores.
-Have your GRE scores sent directly from the testing agency; UB's code is 5810.
+GRE General Test scores.
+Have your GRE scores sent directly from the testing agency; UBalt's code is 5810.
 Your scores should be no more than five years old.
 If you have taken the GMAT but not the GRE, those scores may be substituted.
 (You must submit scores from one of these tests; we do not issue exceptions or waivers.)

-Send all materials to the University of Baltimore Office of Graduate Admission, 1420 N. Charles St., Baltimore, MD 21201.
+Send all materials by email to email@example.com or by mail to the University of Baltimore Office of Graduate Admission, 1420 N. Charles St., Baltimore, MD 21201.

 NOTE: Admitted students are expected to attend an orientation in the summer, prior to the start of classes.